heow/raspberrypi-lambdamoo-recipe/README.md

     MOOPORT=7777
     MOOROOT=/home/moo/MOO-1.8.1

-As yourself, goto [FreeDNS](http://freedns.afraid.org) and sign up for an account.  mooo.in is an open and awesome domain.
-Once you setup a subdomain, say yib.mooo.in save the key, it'll look like this:
+As yourself, goto [FreeDNS](http://freedns.afraid.org) and sign up for an account.  _mooo.in_ is an open and awesome domain.
+Once you register a subdomain, say _yib.mooo.in_ save the dynamic dns key, it'll look like this:

     U053WEFVTOHUDUlBQU5pSEtEdzo4MjAwNjYy

-As user root, add this line to the to /etc/rc.local, it will register your RaspberryPi's IP address with FreeDNS and allow it to be found by name, otherwise you'll have to manually find it on the network.
-Substitude your key in the obvious place:
+As user root, add the following line to the to _/etc/rc.local_  It registers your RaspberryPi's IP address with FreeDNS allowing it to be found by name, otherwise you'll have to manually find it on the network.
+Substitute your key in the obvious place:

-    wget --background -qO- /dev/null -q --read-timeout=0.0 --waitretry=5 --tries=400 http://freedns.afraid.org/dynamic/update.php?YOUR_FREEDNS_KEY\&address=`hostname -I` 2>&1 > /tmp/register.txt
+    wget --background -qO- /dev/null -q --read-timeout=0.0 --waitretry=5 --tries=400 http://freedns.afraid.org/dynamic/update.php?INSERTYOURFREEDNSKEY\&address=`hostname -I` 2>&1 > /tmp/register.txt

 As user moo:  download LambdaCore or install your own.
 It should share the same name as $MOONAME.
-For instance, if $MOONAME=yibmoo, the core file needs to be /home/moo/yibmoo.db
+For instance, if _$MOONAME=yibmoo_, the core file needs to be _/home/moo/yibmoo.db_

     wget http://ftp.lambda.moo.mud.org/pub/MOO/LambdaCore-latest.db
     mv LambdaCore-latest.db yibmoo.db